openbrisk/brisk-runtime-ruby/README.md

-# brisk-runtime-ruby
+# OpenBrisk Ruby Runtime

 A brisk runtime for functions written in Ruby.